RMLio/yarrrml-ldes-extension/README.md

 We added an extension to YARRRML to generate RML that generates a Linked Data Event Stream ([LDES](https://semiceu.github.io/LinkedDataEventStreams/)).
-LDES specifies how to model and publish changes in documents as a stream of events Each event, called *member* in LDES speak, is a version of an original document.
+LDES specifies how to model and publish changes in documents as a stream of events.
+Each event, called *member* in LDES speak, is a version of an original document.

 We provide an `ldes` key in `subjects` mappings to generate necessary LDES members and metadata.